Beet Sugar –

 Flavour and Sweetness

+Probably one of the most well-known functions of sugar is its contribution to taste when added to food products.
 Sugar has a full-flavoured sweetness with no aftertaste.
 Moreover, it intensifies the flavour and enhances the taste of many foods.
 During storage, for example, it keeps the flavour of preserved fruit and soft drinks.
 When these products are consumed, the sugar develops or enhances their aroma by flavour transfer.

 By contrast, undesirable bitter, acid, or salty taste is toned down by sugar.
 Therefore, it is often used as a masking agent in pharmaceutical products.
 In wholemeal, cocoa and coffee products or tomato and vinegar-based sauces, such as ketchup, sugar is used to balance the taste profile.

-One such example is the Maillard reaction, in which certain types of sugar react with amino acids when heated and thus promote desired baking, roasting and frying flavours, e.g. in bread, coffee, meat or French fries.
+One such example is the Maillard reaction, in which certain types of sugar react with amino acids when heated and thus promote desired baking, roasting and frying flavours, e.g., in bread, coffee, meat or French fries.

 To enhance desserts, confectionery or pastries, caramelisation is used to create the typical caramel-like roasted aroma by heating dry sugar.

-Texture and Volume
+Texture and Volume:

 In ice cream, sugar is vital for the texture, as its small sugar molecules depress the freezing point and prevent the formation of large ice crystals and a coarse or icy mouthfeel.
 That’s how ice cream retains its pleasant melting property even at low temperatures.

-Preservation and Shelf Life
+and Shelf Life

 Sugar can also enhance the shelf life of food and functions as a natural preservative, e.g., for confectionery, jams, jellies, and marmalades.